atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 Considering the emptiness of my purse, and that many an individual had from a lower degree risen to opulence, through the interest of their patrons, I gratefully accepted the employment he gave me.

-“I fancym,Rambler, said his worship with a smile, that twenty guineas will not hurt you in the situation you are. - Besides I owe you a reward, and it is just I should pay it." -
+“I fancy, Rambler, said his worship with a smile, that twenty guineas will not hurt you in the situation you are. - Besides I owe you a reward, and it is just I should pay it." -

 Ineed not tell thee, Francis, that I made no objection to his generosity.
 I pocketed the money, and immediately entered into office.